olehz/windsaloft/README.md

 Installation
 -----

-Install the latest version of Elevation from the Python Package Index:
+Install the latest version from the Python Package Index:

 	$ pip install windsaloft